ISSN 1016-5169 | E-ISSN 1308-4488

 OBJECTIVE

 The electrocardiogram is a crucial, cost-effective, and noninvasive tool for assessing the risk of cardiac morbidity and mortality.
-The Frontal QRS-T angle is one of the markers of the repolarization of the ventricles.
-This research investigated whether the frontal QRS-T angle could predict mortality in hemodialysis patients with a 7-year follow-up.
+The frontal QRS-T angle is a marker of ventricular repolarization.
+This study investigated whether the frontal QRS-T angle could predict mortality in hemodialysis patients over a seven-year follow-up period.

 METHOD

-This study was conducted with 110 patients undergoing regular hemodialysis.
-Frontal QRS-T angles exceeding 90 degrees were classified as wide.
-Two different groupings were evaluated according to the width of the QRS-T angle and the occurrence of mortality.
-Measurable ECG parameters included the QRS, T axis, TP/QT ratio, fragmented QRS, TPe/QTc ratio, and frontal QRS-T angle, which is defined as the absolute difference between the frontal QRS axis and the T axis.
+The study included 110 patients undergoing regular hemodialysis.
+Frontal QRS-T angles greater than 90 degrees were classified as wide.
+Patients were categorized based on the width of the QRS-T angle and the presence or absence of mortality.
+Electrocardiogram (ECG) parameters measured included the QRS, T axis, TP/QT ratio, fragmented QRS, TPe/QTc ratio, and the frontal QRS-T angle, defined as the absolute difference between the frontal QRS and T axes.

 RESULTS